NatronGitHub/Natron/INSTALL_MACOS.md

 brew install --build-from-source qt --with-mysql
 ```

-On macOS Sierra, install the sierra-compatible recipe (to be used only in Sierra, since this builds Qt from sources and takes a while):
+On macOS 10.12 (Sierra), install the sierra-compatible recipe (to be used only in Sierra, since this builds Qt from sources and takes a while):

 ```shell
 brew install --build-from-source cartr/qt4/qt --with-mysql